• Skip to primary navigation

 Costco rotisserie chicken tested gluten free with Nima Sensor

 Disclaimer: All results are based on one-time tests.
-Lot numbers and manufacturers may differ based on where you live, so these results may vary upon further testing.
+Lot numbers and manufacturers may differ based on where you live so these results may vary upon further testing.
 Ingredient labels often change, so always check, and recheck, ingredient labels before eating any of these products.
-By agreeing to receive this information from me, it is your responsibility to read labels, check products for gluten with the manufacturer and do your own tests.
+By agreeing to receive this information, it is your responsibility to read labels, check products for gluten with the manufacturer and verify any information about a product before you eat it.
 This list is for informational and entertainment purposes only.

-Filed Under: Celiac Disease, Gluten Free Information, Gluten Sensitive, Nima Tested, Products 32 Comments
+Filed Under: Nima Tested, Products & Ingredients 34 Comments

 Reader Interactions